“Carbon footprint” is a term you’ve probably been hearing a lot of lately. But if you’re not 100 percent sure what it means, you’re in good company.

 Between 1995 and 2015 alone, CO2 emissions from its manufacturing industry went up by 221 percent.

-Which countries have the highest carbon emissions per capita?
+Which countries have the highest average carbon footprint?

 In 2017, the biggest CO2 emitters per capita were, in order: Qatar, Trinidad and Tobago, Kuwait, Bahrain and the United Arab Emirates.